-The Inmocemento Group has also identified, as part of the dual materiality analysis, material impacts, risks and opportunities (hereinafter, IROs) with which it is connected beyond its own operations, through its commercial relationships.
+The Inmocemento Group has also identified, as part of the double materiality analysis, material impacts, risks and opportunities (hereinafter, IROs) with which it is connected beyond its own operations, through its commercial relationships.
 In this sense, the Sustainability Report includes information on how the Group manages these IROs in its value chain, with the exception of the following issues, for which it has made use of the transitional provisions set out in ESRS 1, section "10.2 Transitional provision related to chapter 5.
-Value chain": E1-6 Gross GHG emissions of scope 3 (BP-1_04).
+Value chain": E1-6 Gross Scope 3 GHG emissions (BP-1_04).